rd4com/mojo-learning/tutorials/env-argv-param_env-for-parameters.md

 fn main():
     var k = getenv(name= "ENV_VARIABLE_NAME", default= "none")
+    if k == "none":
+        print("it is default value")
+        return
 ```

 ## args
+> ⚠️ the example do not include error checking, so don't use it as it is

 Build the app: ```mojo build app.mojo```

     ./app "The number is" 3